 Now, imagine that coconut ice cream served in a real coconut shell – yep – with fresh coconut, juicy chunks of mango, a scoop of sticky rice and topped off with crispy toasted rice.
 This, my friends, is the glory that is Coco Mama.

 Pro Tip: There are two locations, one in Station 3 and one in the D’Mall in Station 2 (which is a bit harder to find, off the main drag).
-There’s very limited seating so take your bowl to go and head to the beach!
+It’s 100% worth getting lost to find it, although Google Maps did a great job!
+We “saved” Station 2 location and were able to navigate to it with no wifi, just GPS and our pinned map.

 Best Vegan-Friendly Restaurants on Boracay